sampurcell93/StoryMap/README.md

 _Javascript_: Same thing - _NEVER_ edit the .js files in /js.
 Only edit the coffee files in /coffee.
 In order to compile them, you'll need to download [Coffeescript](http://coffeescript.org/).
 The syntax is close to javascript, so the curve should be fairly shallow.
 To set up a watcher for the coffee, run "coffee -o js -cw coffee" from the base dir.
 We'll worry about concatenation and minimization later.

+_Conventions_: Keeping with the best practices of the day, it will make everyone's life easier to adhere to some coding conventions.

+## Coffeescript

+1. Comment everything.
+Seriously.
+Use "#" for commenting.
+For long comments use "###"
+2. USE 4 SPACES FOR INDENTATION, NOT TAB.
+DO DO DO.
+This will save you so much time with the compiler.
+Figure out how to do it in your editor of choice.

+## SCSS

+1. Make modules.
+If you find yourself writing SCSS that is all kinda unified but not really in any previously defined category, make a new file in assets/sass like "_filename.scss" and import it.
+It'll help organization immensely.
+2. Includes go at the top of the block.

 Stay thirsty, my friends.